eklein4/csBehavior/README.md

 Tools for running behavioral experiments with Python and Teensy (and related) microcontrollers.

+Example Features and Other Capabilities:
+State based behavior control.
+Runs reliably at 1 KHz.
+Visual stimuli and camera tracking via an optional raspberry pi.
+Multi-color optical stimulus control.
+Event-driven clocking of analog outputs (tying optical stimulus to galvo turnarounds).
+Electronic record keeping via mqtt and google sheets.

-v0.95 (highly functional and precise, but not totally polished)
+v0.98 (highly functional and precise, but not totally polished)
 <br>
 questions: cdeister@brown.edu
 </br>